External doors and windows in a rental property must be able to be locked or secured.

 External doors and windows

-A rental provider must make sure that each external door of the rental property has a working deadlock (a deadlock is a deadlatch with at least one cylinder).
+A rental provider must make sure that each external door of the rental property has a working deadlatch with at least one cylinder.
+A deadlatch is a type of lock that can automatically lock when you close the door.

-A deadlock is not necessarily a lock that always needs a key to be opened from the inside.
+A deadlatch is not necessarily a lock that always needs a key to be opened from the inside.
 In fact, these types of locks are not recommended.

-The only cases where a deadlock doesn’t have to be fitted to an external door are when:
+The only cases where a deadlatch doesn’t have to be fitted to an external door are when:

-- a door can’t be secured with a deadlock
+- a door can’t be secured with a deadlatch

-- it’s a screen door in the same door frame as an external door that has its own deadlock
+- it’s a screen door in the same door frame as an external door that has its own deadlatch

 - a different type of lock or device is required under another Act or law